secretstartups/handbook/sites/handbook/source/handbook/marketing/marketing-operations/pathfactory/index.html.md

     - Example: `https://learn.gitlab.com/c/devops-explained-git?x=GVFK3F&lb_email={{lead.Email Address}}&utm_source=email&utm_campaign=test`
 1. Remove any extraneous `?` (there should only be one immediately after the end of the URL).
 1. Watch for extra `&`.
-1. Ping `@sdaily` to review the link before implementation for quality assurance purposes.
+1. Test the link before implementation for quality assurance purposes.

 **PathFactory links behind a form fill on a landing page**